 Indeed, this disc, which was recorded in 2010 in Bochum, Germany, consists of 16 inventive and beautiful improvisations.
 The liner notes are from the Montreal-based journalist Marc Chenard and the artwork is by the fine Fort Worth artist John Holt Smith.

-You can also access one of the pieces from the CD, titled “Spinning Jenny,” at nuscope’s new SoundCloud site.
-The high-resolution 96/24 bit download includes two long bonus tracks not found on the CD.
+You can also access one of the pieces in hi-res from the CD, titled “Transparence I,” at nuscope’s SoundCloud site.

 The origins of nuscope recordings began in 1998 to document daring, life-affirming improvised music with roots in jazz, free jazz, free improvisation, and modern avant-garde classical composition.
 The musicians who perform this music have the ability to stimulate, mystify, and move; they also have the gift to shatter preconceived perceptions of music and sound.

 With sound artists such as Evan Parker, Georg Graewe, and others, nuscope recordings hopes to bring about fresh perspectives of improvised and related music.
 Although the music on the nuscope recordings label will vary—one thing remains consistent.
 That is, all of these musicians present their music, regardless of label, with added artistic value.